 - Read this short (2 page), free “how to” guide from Seattle Public Utilities: Building a Rain Garden (PDF)

-- Read this long (96 page), free “how to” guide from the Washington State Department of Ecology: Rain Garden Handbook for Western Washington Homeowners (PDF)
+- Read this long (96 page–very large file!), free “how to” guide from the Washington State Department of Ecology: Rain Garden Handbook for Western Washington Homeowners (PDF)

 - Resources for building rain gardens: http://www.wastormwatercenter.org/raingardens

 - South of Seattle, get help from Pierce County Conservation District.
-For information: http://piercecd.org/244/Rain-Gardens
+Visit: http://piercecd.org/244/Rain-Gardens

-Be sure to use native plants, find lists of suggested plants at the Washington Native Plant Society (WNPS).
+Be sure to use native plants, find lists of native plants at the Washington Native Plant Society (WNPS).

 To save money on plants for your rain garden, use transplants from overgrown areas in your landscape or cuttings from yours or neighbors’ yards (with permission, of course) along with wildflower seeds.